We may earn affiliate commissions for the recommended products. Learn more.

 Proton Pass setup

 Setting up Proton Pass was quick and easy.
-First, I downloaded the app from the app store or directly from Proton’s website.
+First, I downloaded the app from the app store.
+You can also get it directly from Proton’s website.
 After the installation, I created an account (or you can log in with existing Proton credentials).
 Once logged in, I was able to immediately start using all the password manager features.

-To add a new password, I clicked the Create item button, filled in the required details, and saved it securely in the vault.
+To add a new password, I clicked the Create item button in the top right corner, filled in the required details, and saved it securely in the vault.
 All my saved passwords were then ready for use when logging into my accounts.

 The entire setup process was seamless and user-friendly.
 Proton Pass made it easy for me to get started without any technical hassle.
 The app was intuitive, and within just a few minutes, I had my vault organized and ready to go.